eduardzapadinsky/freshshop/README.md

-Django online shop
+Django online shop.
+It simulates shop work with admin and user roles.
-Online market using Django

 Install: